cout/baby_metroid/NOTES.md

 data values.

 TODO: Some draw instructions (e.g. A219) have "FF 00" and "FF 01"
-following an nistruction; I don't yet know what this means.
+following an instruction; I don't yet know what this means.

 The draw instruction list is always terminated by $0000.

+Also important: the draw timer is assigned to the instruction timer when a draw instruction is reached.

 Room PLMs
 ---------